olddustysocksunderthecouch/table-robot/README.md

 npm test
 ```

-## License
+## Releases
+Please note that there are multiple versions of this project.
+Each version has been tagged.

+V1.0.0
+The basic functionality based on the requirements

+V1.1.0
+Introduces a visual ASCII UI in the terminal.

+V1.2.0
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Unreleased - see [this PR](https://github.com/olddustysocksunderthecouch/table-robot/pull/1) for more details